-- 2. A development permit is valid only for the location for which it is issued, but a development permit may be transferred to another person in certain instances (subject to and in accordance with the administrative procedures of the land use bylaw) provided that the MDA or the development officer issues a written consent which authorizes the transfer. - 3.
+- date of its issue, in accordance with the administrative procedures of the land use bylaw.A development permit is valid only for the location for which it is issued, but a development permit may be transferred to another person in certain instances (subject to and in accordance with the - be transferred to another person in certain instances (subject to and in accordance with the administrative procedures of the land use bylaw) provided that the MDA or the development officer issues a written consent which authorizes the transfer. - 3.
 This development permit indicates that only the development to which it relates is authorized in accordance with the provisions of the land use bylaw and in no way relieves or excuses the applicant from complying with the land use bylaw or any other bylaw of the municipality or any applicable provincial or federal legislation. - 4.
 A development permit is not a building permit, plumbing permit, electrical permit, a permit to install underground or above-ground fuel tanks, or a permit issued by a Public Health Inspector.
 These and other separate permits may be required by municipal or provincial authorities.